-Pallankuzhi, Pallanguli, or Pallakuli is a traditional two player board game played by people of all ages.
-In Tamil, Pal means 'many' and kuzhi means 'pit,' a fitting description to this game which requires a board with many pits.
-In absence of a board to play, rural women make pits in the mud to play.
-The pits contain shells, seeds, small pebbles, or semi precious stones used as coins.
+Pallankuzhi, Pallanguli, or Pallakuli is a traditional two-player board game played by people of all ages.
+In Tamil, Pal means 'many' and kuzhi means 'pit,' a fitting description for this game which requires a board with many pits.
+In absence of a board to play on, rural women make pits in the mud to play.
+The pits contain shells, seeds, small pebbles, or semi-precious stones used as coins.

 The board indicates the prosperity of the family.
-Rich family holds prestige in owning a pallankuzhi board in gold, silver, sandal wood, ivory or in other materials of value.
-Women from wealthy families play with original pearls or ruby stones as the coins.
-Common people use tamarind seeds, cowry shells or pebbles as the coins to play.
+Rich family holds prestige in owning a pallankuzhi board in gold, silver, sandalwood, ivory or in other materials of value.
+Women from wealthy families play with original pearls or ruby stones as coins.
+Common people use tamarind seeds, cowry shells or pebbles as coins to play.

 How to Play:

 Pallankuzhi is played with a rectangular board that has two rows and 7 pits on each side and pebbles/coins.
 To begin, each pit is filled with 6 coins (the number of coins varies).
 The first player picks up coins from one of the pits and starts to drop them in an anti-clockwise direction in each succeeding pit.
 If the player reaches the last pit in the row, he/she continues on their opponent's side.